12 Things I Think You Should See or Experience When You are in Taiwan

 The Tao people (also known as the Yami) are one of Taiwan’s Indigenous tribes, and their traditional fishing boats reflect their deep connection to the sea.
 These beautiful boats represent craftsmanship and cultural heritage, making them a treasure in Taiwanese Indigenous culture.

-5. Taiwan Black Bear: A Conservation Icon
+5. Taiwan Black Bear (台灣黑熊): A Conservation Icon

 The Taiwan Black Bear, known for its white “V” shape on its chest, symbolises Taiwan’s rich ecosystem and conservation efforts.
 Though rare to spot in the wild, you’ll find plenty of symbols and souvenirs featuring this beloved bear.

-6. Divining Blocks: Mystical Tradition
+6. Divining Blocks (筊杯): Mystical Tradition

 Divining with wooden blocks is a common sight in Taiwan’s temples.
 People ask the gods for guidance by tossing two wooden blocks on the ground.
-It’s a fascinating look into Taiwan’s spiritual and mystical traditions.
+Here’s a picture of what it symbolises.

-7. Sky Lanterns: Wishes in the Sky
+7. Sky Lanterns (天燈): Wishes in the Sky

 Releasing sky lanterns in places like Pingxi is a must-do in Taiwan.
 Write your wishes on the lantern, release it into the sky, and watch your hopes soar.
 It’s a romantic and ceremonial tradition that you won’t want to miss.

-8. Slanted Mailbox: A Quirky Landmark
+8. Slanted Mailbox (歪腰郵筒): A Quirky Landmark

 The famous slanted mailboxes in Taipei became a tourist attraction after Typhoon Soudelor knocked them over.
 Now, they’re a quirky selfie spot, showing off Taiwan’s sense of humour and resilience in the face of adversity.

-9. Scooters: The Pulse of Taiwan’s Streets
+9. Scooters (機車): The Pulse of Taiwan’s Streets

 Scooters are everywhere in Taiwan!
 They’re fast, convenient, and part of the urban landscape.
 Rent one to weave through alleys and immerse yourself in Taiwan’s daily hustle.
+But do stay alert, you will have many to look out for, the bikes, the bus, the cars, the pedestrians and of course other scooters.

-10. Alishan Forest Train: A Journey Through Time
+10. Alishan Forest Train (阿里山小火車): A Journey Through Time

-11. Lanterns: Taiwan’s Nighttime Soul
+11. Lanterns (燈籠): Taiwan’s Nighttime Soul

 Walk through Taiwan’s night markets and festivals, and you’ll see colourful lanterns lighting up the streets.
-These lanterns aren’t just decoration—they’re symbols of faith and tradition, infusing every corner with warmth and culture.
+These lanterns aren’t just decoration, they’re symbols of faith and tradition, infusing every corner with warmth and culture.

 12. YouBike: Exploring the City with Ease